 Read MoreCan cottage cheese stand on its own merits?
 Will it always be the yawn-inducing third cousin of more dynamic cheeses, like Gouda, Pecorino and Cheez Whiz?
 And which brand is best?

 Read MoreI’ve never met a potato chip I didn’t like.
 For me, chips count as one of the four food groups, alongside chocolate, Carnation Sweetened Condensed Milk, and macaroni salad.
-But once you strip away the salt & vinegar, the ridges, and the Lipton Onion Soup Mix dip, can a plain potato chip stand on its own merits?
-And which brand is best?

 Read MoreBack in 2021, I did a panettone taste test with my Italian mother-in-law.
 It continues to be one of my most popular posts.
 Clearly, the world needs this kind of in-depth journalism.
-I convinced her to join me in another taste test to determine the best and worst pandoro.

 Read MoreWhen it comes to cookies, nothing beats the classic chocolate chip.
 (Although my heart will always belong to Pirate Oatmeal Peanut Butter Cookies.)
-And while they may seem simple, chocolate chip cookies are complicated.

 Read MoreIn my family, you can always count on someone bringing a potato salad.
 (Or, as my mom called it, “pah-day-dah” salad.)
 Creamy and chunky, potato salad is the classic accompaniment to split hot dogs, charred hamburgers, and lukewarm beer.
-But if you’re short on time – and potatoes – can you find a good store-bought brand?

 Read MoreWhen it comes to Canadian icons, butter tarts are right up there with Casey and Finnegan.
 But for something so simple, butter tarts can go so wrong.
 Too sweet, too much crust, too gummy, the list goes on.
-And while your best bet is to purchase from a business that specializes in butter tarts, is it possible to find a decent butter tart at your grocery store?

 Read MoreSome people like to dance salsa.
 Me, I like to eat salsa.
 I put it on Crispy Minis, in my scrambled eggs, and, of course, on tortilla chips.
 But I’ve never given much thought to different brands of salsa.